← More articles in Cold Email

 Not all replies are created equal.
 Breaking down your responses into positive, negative, and neutral categories gives you deeper insights into campaign effectiveness.

 Positive replies include meeting requests, questions about your service, or requests for more information.
-These are your golden tickets.
-Track them separately and calculate your positive reply rate.
-Negative responses ("not interested," "remove me") actually provide valuable feedback too.
-They might indicate targeting issues or messaging problems.
+These are your golden tickets—track them separately and calculate your positive reply rate as a percentage of total delivered emails.

 Neutral replies often include out-of-office messages or requests to contact someone else.
 While not immediately valuable, they can lead to future opportunities if handled correctly.
-Create a simple tagging system in your CRM or spreadsheet to categorize each response type.
-This granular data helps you refine your approach and identify patterns in what triggers each response type.

 Click-Through Rate For Link Performance